 In lieu of heading straight to uni, I decided to opt for a gap year.
-I didn't want a round-the-world ticket and a year spent getting pissed on beaches, however (not that that doesn't sound great), so I applied to Project Trust.
-I've gone on about it so much to everybody likely to read this that I'll avoid talking about PT entirely, and instead chat about Selection for a while (I did warn you about the structure.
-Or lack thereof).
+I didn't want a round-the-world ticket and a year spent getting pissed on beaches, however (not that that doesn't sound wonderful), so I applied to spend the year working, via the educational charity Project Trust.
+I've gone on about it so much to everybody likely to read this that I'll avoid talking about PT entirely for now, but there is a 'Project Trust' page in the sidebar with more in-depth information, for those interested.
+The information contained therein is still fairly scant (for I am fairly lazy), but I'll add a link to their website or something.

-So, before I head off to the "land of many waters", I thought I'd entertain myself - and most likely alienate everybody else - by documenting my fundraising progress (I need to raise £4,950 and am currently on £270, so it's not looking too good at the minute, folks).
+So, before I head off to the 'Land of Many Waters', I thought I'd entertain myself - and most likely alienate everybody else - by documenting my fundraising progress (I need to raise £4,950 and am currently on £270, so it's not looking too good at the minute, folks).

-If I have internet access once I'm actually in Guyana (which I probably will, although sporadically), I'll use this blog.. thing... to update anyone interested (Mum, Dad, Jess... potentially Will and almost certainly not Alex) with how I'm getting on.
+If I have internet access once I'm actually in Guyana (which I probably will, sporadically), I'll use this blog.. thing... to update anyone interested (Mum, Dad, Jess... potentially Will and almost certainly not Alex) with how I'm getting on.

 How do you end a blog post?